 Enterprise information systems have both operational (transaction processing) and informational (data storage, retrieval and reporting) functions.
-It is obvious that operational goals tend to be focussed on efficiency.
-And in many organisation, more than 31% systems are integrating with other systems.
+It is obvious that operational goals tend to be focused on efficiency.
+And in many organizations, more than 31% systems are integrating with other systems.
 A limited amount of control the integration developers typically have over the participating applications.

-In an ever changing business environment, scalability is essential in administrative, functional and geographic fronts.
+In an ever-changing business environment, scalability is essential in administrative, functional and geographic fronts.
 The application architecture must accommodate an increasing number of licensed users-on-demand.
-Managing & budgeting a growing number of licensed devices is a definite challenge that organisations have to be ready.
-Front-end application functionality must be easily adaptable to include new features because of used demand.
+Managing & budgeting a growing number of licensed devices is a definite challenge that organizations have to be ready.
+Front-end application functionality must be easily adaptable to include new features because of user demand.

 The major part of the costs in-house is related to the OpEx aspect running the system, making sure servers, devices and all another part of the infrastructure are up and running in-house solutions costs (50-80%) of total costs.
 The maintenance of the environment includes all equipment, backup servers, storage, network connections, software updates, administrative tools and support for internal resources and typically varies between 5-15% of total costs.
 The purpose of maintenance is just to make sure the work, development, and testing, can process smoothly without any interruptions.

 Companies that digitize their processes can improve their bottom lines by deploying a solution that would unlock the potential of their employees by helping them seamlessly share, create & collaborate resulting in happier, more productive employees.

 Want to do a cost-analysis on your company's spend and evaluate best returns?
 Contact our consultant here: email@example.com